sccp2017/defective-project/CONTRIBUTION.md

 1. You can submit your questions through pull requests to `base`. (**NEVER** send PR to `master`)
 2. This project uses informal style of Test Driven Development(TDD).
 The status of continuous integration will be always FAILED, but never take any care about that.
-3. You should give a great name to your questions, that is easy to understand the purposes of the questions.
+3. You should give a great name to your questions, to make them easy to be understood the purposes of the questions by anyone.
 4. You must remove all of syntax errors and import errors, except errors about questions.

 > e.g.)